en

 The Morita family has been producing Sake in Tokoname since 1665.
 They diversified into other fields such as Soy sauce and Miso production and have made a name for themselves over the years.

-What many people don’t know is that Akio Morita the co-founder of the Sony Corporation comes from this Morita family and as the oldest of 4 children was expected to take over the business in Tokoname.
+What many people don’t know is that Akio Morita, the co-founder of the Sony Corporation, comes from the Morita family, and as the oldest of 4 children, he was expected to take over the business in Tokoname.

 Morita Aji no Yakata (盛田味の館)